josejhkim/tp/docs/UserGuide.md

 **Examples:**
 - Running `filterPersons d/VEGAN r/YES` displays all persons who are vegan and have accepted the invitation.
 - Using `filterPersons d/HALAL` displays all persons with a halal dietary restriction.
-- Using `filterPersons r/YES r/NO` will return an error message since multiple categories are not allowed for a prefix.
+- Running `filterPersons r/YES r/NO` will return an error message since multiple categories are not allowed for a prefix.

 ### Listing Persons : `list`

-Lists all persons in the address book, resetting any applied filters.
+Lists all persons in the currently selected wedding, resetting any applied filters.

 **Format:** `list`

 Details:
-- This command displays every person in the address book.
+- This command displays every person in the currently selected wedding.
+- No prefixes are required for this command.
+Anything typed after the `list` command will be ignored
 - It updates the current view by removing any filters, ensuring that all persons are shown.
-- The command assumes that the address book is initialized and ready to display the complete list.
-- It provides a simple way to revert to the unfiltered person list after executing other commands that apply filters.

 **Example:**
-- Running `list` will update the display to show all persons stored in the address book.
+- Running `list` will update the display to show all persons stored in the currently selected wedding.

 ## Managing Tables